Die Hausmann (The Houseman)

 -Leon Bloy

-Hausmann Brett: I am glad that your faith is present and important to you.
+Hausmann Brett: I am glad your faith is present and vital to you.
 But here is a little secret.
 God does not need you.
-He can be Himself, and do what He does, without you.
-There will come a time in your life when you realize how much you try to fit God into what makes you happy.
-In other words, you probably think that as long as you are happy, God must be happy with what you are doing.
-Therefore, if you are asked to do something that you aren’t happy with then God isn’t happy with this either, and thus this must not be your “calling”.
+He can be Himself and do what He does without you.
+There will come a time when you realize how much you try to fit God into what makes you happy.
+In other words, you probably think that God must be pleased with your actions as long as you are happy.
+Therefore, if you are asked to do something that you aren’t satisfied with, then God isn’t pleased with this either, and thus this must not be your “calling.”
 What has worked in the past probably won’t work anymore in the future.
-This doesn’t mean it wasn’t an important step in your relationship with God, just a first one.
-Real faith comes when you decide that the relationship is the big deal.
+This doesn’t mean it wasn’t an essential step in your relationship with God, just a first one.
+Genuine faith comes when you decide that the relationship is the big deal.
 Not the happiness or the doing.
-It is about participating in the Divine Life that God invites us to be a part of.
-When you begin to realize this, the doors of joy will fling open and your life begins to be filled with things that you can’t manufacture on your own.
+It is about participating in the divine life that God invites us to join.
+When you realize this, the doors of joy will fling open, and your life will begin to be filled with things you can’t manufacture alone.
 It is less about making choices and more about allowing yourself to be led.
 It’s not about you…what freedom there is in this!!!

 Hausmann Brett: I will leave you with this last piece of advice.
 The only person that will stop you from experiencing what you truly desire is yourself.
 You have the power to either enter into the second half of your life or not.
 Although you can’t manufacture it yourself, the time will come when you must respond, usually through a failure of some sort.
 Take courage, for it will test you to your core.
-Have patience because it takes time to sort through the ego structures and mess that we create during the first half of life.
-Don’t do it alone.
-Surround yourself with those who have walked their own roads of painful glory for they will challenge and comfort you through the process.
+Have patience because it takes time to sort through the ego structures and messes we create during life’s first half.
+Please don’t do it alone.
+Surround yourself with those who have walked their roads of painful glory, for they will challenge and comfort you through the process.
 Finally, come to grips with your painful past.
 We all have them.
 Wounds and pain are part of the journey.
-Stop resisting them and blaming others, and enter in, for here you will discover your deepest desires.
+Stop resisting them and blaming others, and enter, for you will discover your deepest desires here.
 Desires that will lead you to what you have wanted all along.

 Someday please read Falling Upward by Richard Rohr, you will know the time when it comes.
 For there is a poem in the back of the book by Thomas Merton.
 One day you will understand the words of this poem more fully and you will come to see more clearly why being a Hausmann is in fact beautiful.